Cordyceps: Could the Real 'Last of Us' Zombie Fungus Actually Infect Humans?

 Spore dispersal process:

-Step Description Attachment Dead ant remains attached in an elevated spot Fruiting Fungi structure emerges from the ant’s body Release Spores are ejected into the surroundings, often falling on other ants
+Description: Spores are ejected into the surroundings, often falling on other ants

 This infection cycle is highly effective.
 Ants passing below may come into contact with the spores, allowing the fungus to infect new hosts and continue its spread through the colony.